Garden Habitat Certification

 - And the 2020 Landscaping with Native Plants Conference was great as always.
 We were a sponsor and exhibitor.

 "In my garden I plant natives such as nodding onion, wallflower, firecracker pentagon, pasque flower, blanketflower, harebells, beebalm, and butterfly milkweed.
 The showy milkweed has spread onto my property from other properties and I am delighted each year to see an increased number of these plants for monarch butterflies.
 I intend to supplement my existing natives this spring.
 I must continue to be vigilant this year – almost all year – to remove promptly any unwelcome thistle such as Canada and musk thistle, and Russian olive sprouts from stumps that I painted in past years."

 This wonderful program provides official recognition for gardens that provide these 5 key elements:

 The program can recognize a garden in your yard or balcony container garden.
 You will be helping to replenish resources for pollinators and other wildlife in Colorado.
 Certify today!

 Here is an interesting resource: “Shade Flowers for a Forest Garden.”

 Here is a video from NWF re “10 Ways to Nature Play at Home”

-City and County of Denver continues to work on certification as a community habitat via NWF, in partnership with Colorado Wildlife Federation, Denver Water and Denver Public Schools.
+City and County of Denver has certified as a community habitat in 2021 via NWF, and in partnership with Colorado Wildlife Federation, Denver Water and Denver Public Schools.
 When individuals and homeowner/neighborhood associations in the City and County of Denver certify their gardens, this contributes to the points required for Denver to reach community certification status.